visgl/react-google-maps/docs/api-reference/components/map.md

 to be provided in some way for the map to render.
 This can be done

 - by specifying both the `center` and `zoom` props,
-- by specifying the `initialCameraProps` prop with `center` and `zoom`,
+- by specifying both the `defaultCenter` and `defaultZoom` props,
-- or by specifying the map-region to be shown with the `initialBounds` prop.
+- or by specifying the map-region to be shown with the `defaultBounds` prop.

 ### General Props